Affiiiffff/regex-tutorial/README.md

 ### Quantifiers

 Quantifiers are characters that with hold the strings limits. + and {} would be the limiting quantifiers in the above example.
+Curly brackets are dependent on the amount of characters inside. for example {5,10} would mean that a requirement of more than 5 but less than 10 is required.

 ### Grouping Constructs

+Parenthesis are used in regex as a subexpression.
+This allows the characters to be read easier as they are broken into different sections.
+The above example is broken into three sections which define a section of the email respectively.

 ### Bracket Expressions